Ontario Land Transfer Tax Guide 2026 & Calculator

 Can you avoid land transfer tax completely in Ontario?

-The main “reduction” most buyers qualify for is the first-time home buyer refund (up to $4,000), plus a few narrow refund situations.
+In most normal purchases, no. Land transfer tax is generally payable when the transfer is registered.
+The main reduction most buyers qualify for is the first-time home buyer refund (up to $4,000), plus a few narrow refund situations.

 Marginal brackets (like income tax), why it feels bigger than it is, and how to estimate early.